 Patients with a history of an allergic reaction to an earlier dose of the COVID-19 vaccine should avoid getting another dosage of the same vaccine.
 The ingredient of the vaccine that caused the allergic reaction should be identified.

 It is not advisable to give COVID-19 vaccines along with another vaccine.
-A time interval of a minimum of 14 days is required for getting vaccinated with two different vaccines.
+A time interval of six to eight weeks is required for getting vaccinated with two different vaccines.

 It is recommended that the first and the second doses of the COVID-19 vaccine should be the same.
 Interchanging COVID-19 vaccines is not allowed.